lukfor/lukfor.github.io/about.md

 permalink: /about/
 ---

 Hello, I 'm Lukas Forer, a researcher and software developer from Innsbruck, Austria.
 My main interests are Bioinformatics, Cloud Computing and Big Data.
-This page shows you some my ongoing projects.
-For more information, please see my CV or send me a mail.
+I love building scientific applications that are efficient and beautiful.
+This page shows you some of my ongoing projects.
+For more information about my scientific publications, please see my CV or send me a mail.

 ### Cloudgene